FAANG/comm-network-biology/README.md

 Code Of Conduct
 ---------------
 We expect users to be excellent to each other as well as to provide supportive and engaging conversations.
-LocusPocus shares the same code of conduct as the [Mozilla Science Lab](https://www.mozillascience.org/code-of-conduct), follow the link for specific expectations :)
+The FNB group shares the same code of conduct as the [Mozilla Science Lab](https://www.mozillascience.org/code-of-conduct), follow the link for specific expectations :)